 Keeping yourself cool and staying away from products that worsen your skin condition may help boost your quality of life while living with PN.

 Take care of your skin using a gentle cleansing routine.
-Use warm water (not hot) when bathing, and use your fingers to apply any skin products — loofahs, washcloths, or other tools may cause more irritation or inflammation.
+Use water that is warm but not hot when bathing, and use your fingers to apply any skin products — loofahs, washcloths, and other tools may cause more irritation or inflammation.
 You may also want to avoid soap altogether or try using a mild soap.
 Shorter baths and showers may also help reduce itching.

 Dry skin can lead to extra itchiness.
 It may help to regularly apply lotion or emollients to moisturize your skin.